Godrigos/WoW_Commodities/README.md

 commodities$`Unit Price` <- commodities$`Unit Price` / 10000 # gold
 ```

-You can even produce prety cool graphics with such data.
+You can even produce pretty cool graphics with such data.

 ![Graphic produced using R and ggplot.](https://i.imgur.com/LKAmPvb.jpg)